dax8it/ATJIUJITSU-REAL-NEW/content/pages/prices.md

 * First Month: $314
 * $13 per class for a minimum of 6 classes a week

-* From unlimited access to jiu jitsu, kickboxing and muay thai for you to take advantage of!
+* Unlimited access to Jiu-Jitsu, Kettlebell, Kickboxing and Muay Thai for you to take advantage of!

 **\- OR -**

-## Pay In Full (6 Months) - $1,400:
+## Pay In Full (6 Months): $1,400

 * ## Save $394!